-Methylprednisolone produces potentially life-threatening effects which include Cardiac arrhythmias, Hypotension, Cardiac Arrest, Bronchospasm, Anaphylactic reactions, Cardiovascular collapse. which are responsible for the discontinuation of Methylprednisolone therapy.
+Methylprednisolone produces potentially life-threatening effects which include Cardiac arrhythmias, Hypotension, Cardiac Arrest, Cardiac arrest, Bronchospasm, Bronchospasm, Anaphylactic reactions, Cardiovascular collapse. which are responsible for the discontinuation of Methylprednisolone therapy.

 The signs and symptoms that are produced after the acute overdosage of Methylprednisolone include Hyperglycemia, Hyperuricemia.

-The symptomatic adverse reactions produced by Methylprednisolone are more or less tolerable and if they become severe, they can be treated symptomatically, these include Erythema, Itching, Burning, Acneform, Folliculitis, Striae, Hypertrichosis/gingival hypertrophy, Fragility of skin, Menstrual irregularity, Facial erythema, Perioral dermatitis, Allergic skin reactions, Cushing syndrome, Hypopigmentation, Hyperpigmentation, Ecchymoses, Thin skin, Proximal myopathy, Skin atrophy, Vesiculation.
+The symptomatic adverse reactions produced by Methylprednisolone are more or less tolerable and if they become severe, they can be treated symptomatically, these include Headache, Erythema, Itching, Burning, Acneform, Folliculitis, Striae, Hypertrichosis/gingival hypertrophy, Fragility of skin, Menstrual irregularity, Facial erythema, Perioral dermatitis, Allergic skin reactions, Cushing syndrome, Hypopigmentation, Hyperpigmentation, Ecchymoses, Thin skin, Proximal myopathy, Skin atrophy, Vesiculation, Skin Atrophy, hypopigmentation.

 Methylprednisolone's dosage details are as follows: